Daniel-Hug/speech-input/README.md

 ## Use:

 1. Include **speech-input.css** and **speech-input.js**
-2. Add an `si-input` class to your input field.
+2. Add a `speech-input` class to your input field

 And you're done!
 Here's a demo: